JNPRAutomate/fluent-plugin-juniper-telemetry/README.md

 In a docker environment, it's possible to use the broadcast address of the internal network 172.17/16 and a generic mac address.
 See instruction below on how to update these information

-Replay a capture (while beeing in the packet_examples directory)
+Replay a capture (while being in the packet_examples directory)
 ```
 docker run --rm -t -v $(pwd):/data -i dgarros/tcpreplay /usr/bin/tcpreplay --intf1=eth0 --pps=100 jvision_phy_int.pcap
 ```